frootlab/frootlab.github.io/_projects/vivid.md

 ### How does it work?

-[Vivid Node](/projects/rian.html) is a data analysis framework, that orchestrates standard libraries like TensorFlow / Keras.
+At the beginning is [Vivid Node](/projects/rian.html), a data analysis framework, that orchestrates standard libraries like TensorFlow / Keras.
 On their top Vivid Node allows the definition of program flows, that use explicit or abstract algorithms.
-Before code interpretation and compilation, the abstract algorithms are substituted by currently best fitting algorithms, that are automatically obtained from smart algorithm repositories.
+Before code interpretation and compilation, the abstract algorithms are substituted by currently best fitting algorithms, that are automatically obtained from algorithm repositories.

-[Vivid Store](/projects/brea.html) is a smart algorithm repository with automatic algorithm evaluation and deployment to Nodes.
+These repositories are implemented with [Vivid Store](/projects/brea.html), that automates the evaluation of algorithms as well as their deployment to Nodes.
 Thereby any Node can be connected to one or many Stores and the access to the Stores can be restricted to authorized Users / Nodes.
-Also the Stores can be configured to exchange algorithms, either unidirectional or bidirectional, depending on the respective peering agreement between the collaboration partners.
+On this basis Stores can be configured to exchange algorithms, either unidirectional or bidirectional, depending on the respective peering agreement between the collaboration partners.

-A fundamental requirement for such an automated algorithm management is the usage of unified data interfaces.
+A fundamental requirement for such an automated algorithm management is the usage of a unified data interface.
 For this reason Vivid Node and Vivid Store use a universal data mapper, given by [Vivid DB](/projects/brea.html).
-This allows collaboration partner to automatically share algorithms without the need to share data.
+This allows collaboration partners to automatically share algorithms without the need to share data.
 Together these three components constitute Vivid Code.